 Procedures for Dealing with Cases of Academic Dishonesty

 Instances Involving Course Work.
 The following steps are to be followed when dealing with instances of academic dishonesty involving course work:

 Second Conference.
 If, in the informal conference, the student denies academic dishonesty, but the instructor is satisfied that there is evidence of academic dishonesty, a second conference is scheduled with the student involved.
 In cases involving more than one student, either individual or group conferences may be appropriate depending on the particular circumstances of the case.
-This conference should include the School Dean or another faculty member in the School in instances where the School Dean is also the Chair of the Academic Standing Committee.
+This second conference should include the School Dean or another faculty member in the School in instances where the School Dean is also the Chair of the Academic Standing Committee.
 If the School Dean commenced the integrity violation a second faculty member from the School should be included.
-The student also has the right to have a faculty member, another student, or a member of the Center for Student Success present as an observer.
+The student also has the right to have a faculty member, another student, or a member of the Center for Student Success present as a silent observer.
 Due to the nature of this second conference, it should be scheduled as a face-to-face meeting.
 If a face-to-face meeting is not possible, this conference can take place video conferencing (i.e. Zoom).